metamath/lamp-guide/docs/11/index.md

 are moved to make them depend on steps that have not been proved yet.

+#### A brief discussions on settings

+The [*Settings* tab](#settings-tab) lets you change various configuration options.

+You **must** press on *"Apply Changes"* for changes to be applied.
+Any changes you make in the
+Settings tab are *not* applied until you select "Apply Changes".
+If you want to discard changes, select "Discard Changes".

+One setting in particular that you might want to change involves how to interpret left click.
+Should you edit statements with a *click* or a *long-click*?
+The choice is yours.
+By default, editing statements uses a long-click.

 #### More tricks for small displays

 Metamath-lamp works well on small displays, such as the